Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 npm install -g @angular/cli
 ```

-[Angular CLI](https://cli.angular.io/) makes it easy to create components, libraries, and more.
+Angular CLI makes it easy to create components, libraries, and more.
+For more information on Angular CLI, see **CLI Overview and Command Reference** on the Angular site.
 You can check what version of the installed version Angular CLI you have installed by using the `ng v` command in the terminal.

 ### Create your first ADF application